-- 1. Safety of children must be assured - a.
+- 1. Safety of children must be ensured - a.
 Basic safety assurance is the top priority - b.
 Acceptable standards may have to be relaxed as lack of running water, no electricity, etc., becomes a community standard. - c.
 Outcomes of investigations need to take into consideration the level of resources available and the length of time the conditions continue. - d.
 Atypical living conditions (tent cities, FEMA trailers, etc.) will need to be evaluated.
 To be considered will be the trauma of moving them away from family to an unaffected area vs. leaving them in less-than-optimal conditions with their family. - e.
-Consult Foster Care annex for discussion of temporarily relaxing current standards regarding number of children in a foster home in an emergency. - f.
-When locating or reaching a child in a report is an issue, work closely with partner agencies to assure safety without duplicating effort and/or putting worker safety in jeopardy.
-Or, ask for assistance from another circuit, if practical. - g.
-If you cannot assure safety personally, assume responsibility for assuring it is done by someone else.
+Consult Out-of-Home Care annex (Annex B) for discussion of temporarily relaxing current standards regarding number of children in a foster home in an emergency. - f.
+When locating or reaching a child in a report is an issue, work closely with partner agencies to ensure safety without duplicating effort and/or putting worker safety in jeopardy.
+Ask for assistance from another circuit if practical.

-- h.
-Work within the disaster framework to be able to respond.
+- g.
+If you cannot ensure safety personally, assume responsibility for assuring it is done by someone else. - h.
+Work within the parameters of the emergency response structure.
 Follow directives of officials on the scene. - i.
-Discern if co-locating with emergency management personnel is feasible/advisable.
-For instance, does it simplify matters to co-locate temporarily with law enforcement or the court?

-2. Consider the safety of responding workers
+Co-locate with emergency management personnel if feasible/advisable.
+For instance, does it simplify matters to co-locate temporarily with law enforcement or the court? - 2.
+Consider the safety of responding workers - a.

-- a.
 In a disaster, the expectation is that staff will perform job duties, with necessary accommodations and precautions, unless they are instructed not to report or are personally affected by the disaster. - b.
-Implement precautions similar to those used in meth lab response. - c.
-Working within your chain of command, implement flexibility in allowing staff to work from other locations.
+Implement precautions similar to those used in meth lab response. - Working within your chain of command, implement flexibility in allowing staff to work from other locations.
 Regional staff and/or central office will be active in making those decisions. - d.
-Watch for notification of implementation of the hazardous travel policy.
+Watch for notification of implementation of the hazardous travel policy (see, DSS Administrative Policy 2-303.)